-The Centers for Medicare & Medicaid Services (CMS) manages a standardized approach (as documented in the Measures Management System Blueprint) for developing and maintaining such quality measures that are used in various quality initiatives and programs.
-This approach comprises a set of business processes and decision criteria that CMS-funded measure developers follow in the development, implementation, and maintenance of quality measures.
+CMS manages a standardized approach (as documented in the Blueprint) for developing and maintaining such quality measures that are used in various quality initiatives and programs.
+This approach is made up of a set of business processes and decision criteria that CMS-funded measure developers follow in the development, implementation, and maintenance of quality measures.

 - Conceptualization: Develop measure concepts and then narrow down to specific measures.
-The developer conducts an environmental scan and requests input from a broad group of stakeholders, including patients.
+The measure developer conducts an environmental scan and requests input from a broad group of stakeholders, including individuals, patients, and families.

-- Specification: Identify the population, the recommended practice, the expected outcome and determine how it will be measured.
+- Specification: Identify the population, the recommended practice, the expected outcome and determine how to measure the concept.

-- Testing: Assess the suitability of the quality measure’s technical specifications and acquire empirical evidence to help assess the strengths and weaknesses of a measure.
+- Testing: Assess the suitability of the quality measure’s technical specifications and use data to help assess the strengths and weaknesses of the measure.

 - Implementation: Identify measures to submit for the CMS selection and rollout processes, adopt measures into CMS programs, and seek endorsement.

-- Use, Continuing Evaluation, and Maintenance: Ensure that the measure continues to add value to quality reporting measurement programs and that its construction continues to be sound.
+- Use, Continuing Evaluation, and Maintenance: Ensure the continued soundness of the measure by providing strong evidence that the measure continues to add value to CMS programs.